Level/levelup/README.md

 ### `db.get(key[, options][, callback])`

-<code>get()</code> is the primary method for fetching data from the store.
+Get a value from the store by `key`.
 The `key` can be of any type.
 If it doesn't exist in the store then the callback or promise will receive an error.
 A not-found err object will be of type `'NotFoundError'` so you can `err.type == 'NotFoundError'` or you can perform a truthy test on the property `err.notFound`.

 ```js
 db.get('foo', function (err, value) {